FREQUENTLY ASKED QUESTIONS

 What is BioFIND?

-BioFIND is a two-year observational clinical study designed to collect biosamples that will be used to discover and verify biomarkers of Parkinson's disease (PD).
-The study will be carried out at 5 academic clinical sites in the United States and is expected to begin recruitment in the fall of 2012.
-This study and is sponsored by The Michael J. Fox Foundation for Parkinson's Research with support from the National Institute of Neurological Disorders and Stroke (NINDS).
-BioFIND is led by Principal Investigator Un Jung Kang at the University of Chicago.
+BioFIND is an observational clinical study designed to collect biosamples that will be used to discover and verify biomarkers of Parkinson's disease (PD).
+The study is being conducted at 8 academic clinical sites in the United States.
+The recruitment of 120 Parkinson's patients (diagnosed within the last 5 to 15 years) and 120 controls began in 2012.
+This study is sponsored by The Michael J. Fox Foundation for Parkinson's Research with support from the National Institute of Neurological Disorders and Stroke (NINDS).
+BioFIND is led by Principal Investigator Un Jung Kang of Columbia University.

 What is BioFind's Confidentiality Statement?